Galvanized-Heart/astra/docs/design.md

 ```
 and will include flags for customizing predictions.
 The CLI will be built using <a href=https://click.palletsprojects.com/en/stable/>click</a>.

-Additionally, there will be a `data_processing` folder for harbouring all the data required for this project.
+Additionally, there will be a `data_processing` folder for harbouring all the data processing required for this project.
 Python scripts will be used to clean this data, split it, and handle data processing in reproducible ways (e.g.converting data formats, featurizing data).

 There will be a `model` folder for keeping all the logic related to model architecture.
 This would include Python files for creating layers in PyTorch, modules built from these layers, model architectures built from these modules, desired metrics, customizable loss functions, and customizable optimizer settings.